Brokerage options and other funds for those experiencing family violence in the northern metropolitan region.

 Integrated Family Service Flexible Support Packages

-Child First and Integrated Family Services provide Integrated Family Service Flexible Support Packages.
+Family Services provide Integrated Family Service Flexible Support Packages for family services clients.
 The packages are used for a variety of purposes, not only family violence, and tend to focus on the whole family.
-The type of brokerage available depends on the guidelines, which differ between the two catchments in the NMR – Hume Moreland and North East Metro.

 Other Financial Assistance